Trump lashes out at China, vows quick response

 GREG BAKER, AFP/File

-China's punitive tariffs of 5 to 10 percent will apply to 5,078 US items, starting September 1 and December 15, China's state council tariff office said.
+China's punitive tariffs of five to 10 percent will apply to 5,078 US items, timed to start in tandem with the new US duties September 1 and December 15, China's state council tariff office said.

-Beijing also announced it will reimpose a 25 percent tariff on US autos and a 5 percent tariff on auto parts, also starting December 15.
+Beijing also announced it would reimpose a 25 percent tariff on US autos and a five percent tariff on auto parts, also starting December 15.
 China had lifted those tariffs earlier this year as a goodwill measure while trade talks were underway.

 Trump already imposed steep tariffs on $250 billion in Chinese goods, with a further $300 billion in imports targeted in the coming rounds.